AlbertoRoper/GW_turbulence/detector_sensitivity/README.md

 This directory contains numerical values of the sensitivities of different detectors to gravitational wave (GW) signals.

-- The sensitivities (given in ratio of GW energy density to present time critical energy density, Omega_GW) and power law sensitivities (PLS) for LISA and Taiji are computed using the routine [interferometry.py](https://github.com/AlbertoRoper/GW_turbulence/blob/master/interferometry.py), following the methodology of the appendix B in:
-A. Roper Pol, S. Mandal, A. Brandenburg, T. Kahniashvili, "Polarization of gravitational waves from helical MHD turbulent sources," JCAP 04 (2022), 019, [arXiv:2107.05356](https://arxiv.org/abs/2107.05356).
+- The sensitivities (given in ratio of GW energy density to present time critical energy density, Omega_GW) and power law sensitivities (PLS) for LISA and Taiji are computed using the routine [interferometry.py](https://github.com/AlbertoRoper/GW_turbulence/blob/master/interferometry.py), following the methodology of the appendix B in A. Roper Pol, S. Mandal, A. Brandenburg, T. Kahniashvili, "Polarization of gravitational waves from helical MHD turbulent sources," JCAP 04 (2022), 019, [arXiv:2107.05356](https://arxiv.org/abs/2107.05356).

   - 'LISA_Omega.csv'